-Your 1031 Exchange funds are deposited, held and safeguarded in separate, segregated Qualified Trust Accounts.
-Qualified Trust Accounts ensure that your 1031 Exchange funds are protected by law as fiduciary assets.
+Your 1031 Exchange funds are deposited, held, and safeguarded in separate, segregated Qualified Trust Accounts through Exeter Trust Company.
+Qualified Trust Accounts ensure that your 1031 Exchange funds are protected by law as client trust funds and not corporate funds of the Qualified Intermediary.